-Iatrogenic perforation during irrigation or foreign body removal
+Iatrogenic perforation from instrumentation during irrigation or foreign body or cerumen removal

-Penetrating injuries of the TM may result in dislocations of the ossicular chain, fracture of the stapedial footplate, displacement of fragments of the ossicles, bleeding, a perilymph fistula from the oval or round window resulting in leakage of perilymph into the middle ear space, or facial nerve injury.
+Penetrating injuries of the tympanic membrane may result in dislocations of the ossicular chain, fracture of the stapedial footplate, displacement of fragments of the ossicles, bleeding, a perilymph fistula from the oval or round window resulting in leakage of perilymph into the middle ear space, or facial nerve injury.

-Perforation is generally evident on otoscopy.
-Any blood obscuring the ear canal is carefully suctioned.
+Perforation is usually evident during otoscopy.
+Any blood obscuring the ear canal is carefully suctioned at low pressures.
 Irrigation and pneumatic otoscopy are avoided.
-Extremely small perforations may require otomicroscopy or middle ear impedance studies for definitive diagnosis.
+Extremely small perforations may require otomicroscopy or middle ear impedance studies for definitive diagnosis (eg, if perforations do not close).
 If possible, audiometric studies are done before and after treatment to avoid confusion between trauma-induced and treatment-induced hearing loss.

-Often, no specific treatment is needed.
-The ear should be kept dry; routine antibiotic ear drops are unnecessary.
-However, prophylaxis with oral broad-spectrum antibiotics or antibiotic ear drops is necessary if contaminants may have entered through the perforation as occurs in dirty injuries.
+Often, no specific treatment is needed other than maintaining dry ear precautions.
+Dry ear precautions include occluding the external canal (eg, using a cotton ball lathered with petroleum jelly) while bathing and showering and avoiding swimming.
+Routine antibiotic ear drops are unnecessary.
+However, prophylaxis with antibiotic ear drops is necessary if contaminants may have entered through the perforation as occurs in dirty injuries.

-Although most perforations close spontaneously, surgery is indicated for a perforation persisting > 2 mo.
+Although most perforations close spontaneously, surgery is indicated for a perforation persisting > 2 months.
 Persistent conductive hearing loss suggests disruption of the ossicular chain, necessitating surgical exploration and repair.